notsuhas/framer-motion-pizzajoint/README.md

 # Framer Motion - Pizzajoint

-This is sample Framer-Motion project for learning.
+This is sample Framer-Motion project for learning from Net-Ninja YT Channel.